 Understanding a USCIS Notice of Intent to Terminate and Notice of Termination

-The first step to dealing with a NOIT or NOT is understanding what each type of correspondence is and what they each entail.
+The first step to dealing with a NOIT or NOT is understanding what each type of correspondence is and what each one entails.
 In many cases, there may not be an obvious strategy in crafting a response to a NOIT or NOT.
 Alternatively, developing a compelling rebuttal and meeting the response deadline may require creativity and experience, so you should consider seeking help from an experienced EB-5 consultant or immigration lawyer.

 What is a Regional Center Notice of Intent to Terminate?